Izod: The PVH era

 On June 7, 2017, parent company PVH announced that it has reached a licensing agreement with Adjmi Apparel Group subsidiary Sports Products of America to manufacture women's sportswear, golfwear, and activewear under the Izod brand beginning February 2018, thus signifying Izod's return to the women's clothing market.
 Nongolf women's Izod products were put on hiatus in 2020, but were brought back in spring 2021.
-As of 2022 all women's IZOD products have been discontinued except for women's footwear.
+As of 2022 all women's IZOD products have been discontinued except for women's footwear, however, the women's line once again made a return for the Spring/Summer 2025 collection.

 On August 28, 2018, PVH announced it would expand the Izod brand to Europe starting with the fall/winter 2018 collection, initially in Spain, Germany, the Netherlands, and Scandinavia.
 PVH initially stated that the launch of the Izod brand should fill in the void between European fast fashion labels and "premium" American mass-produced brands.
 This was followed by more of Europe, Russia, and the Middle East in spring 2019.

 In April 2019, licensee Arvind announced it was looking to sell its licensing rights to the Izod brand for the Indian market.

 In early 2020, PVH announced its sustainability policy for its Izod and Van Heusen brands to eliminate single-use plastic from packaging by 2024 and use 100% sustainable cotton, polyester, and nylon by 2025.

 On July 14, 2020, PVH announced that it would close its remaining Heritage Brands retail outlets operating mainly under the Van Heusen name, most of which also carried Izod products.
 The Izod and Van Heusen brands are not being discontinued; the wholesale business, which sells their product to department stores, warehouse clubs, and online retailers, is not affected.
 The direct online sales platform for the Izod and Van Heusen brands also remained active.

 Sale to Authentic Brands Group

 In May 2021, PVH was reported as exploring a sale of the Heritage Brands division, with Authentic Brands Group as a potential buyer.
 The sale was officially announced on June 23, 2021, consisting of Izod, Van Heusen, Arrow, and Geoffrey Beene.
 The sale was completed on August 2, 2021.
 Under ABG, Centric Brands was named as the licensee to manufacture and market IZOD sportswear, thus separating the marketing and manufacturing of the brand from longtime stablemate Van Heusen, which United Legwear & Apparel Co. was named as its licensee.

+Since the acquisition by ABG, the IZOD brand has been repositioned more upmarket, putting more emphasis on quality and sustainability over affordability, and is generally priced somewhat above its competitor Chaps but below ABG-owned Nautica.